Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-size-of-page" %} indicate in the return type how many items were returned by the service, and have a list of those items for the consumer to iterate over.

 ## Error handling
+> TODO: Review all this

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
 Because we intend for the C client libraries to be used on a wide range of devices with a wide range of reliability requirements, it's important to provide robust error handling.

 We distinguish between several different types of errors:

+* Exhaustion / Act of God
+    : errors like running out of stack space, or dealing with power failure that, in general, can not be anticipated and after which it may be hard to execute any more code, let alone recover.
+Code handling these errors needs to be written to *very* specific requirements, for example not doing any allocations and never growing the stack.
 * Pre-Conditions
     : Pre-Condition errors occur when a caller violates the expectations of a function, for example by passing an out-of-range value or a null pointer.
 These are always avoidable by the direct caller, and will always require a source code change (by the caller) to fix.
 * Post-Conditions
     : Post-Condition violations happen when some function didn't do the correct thing, these are _always_ bugs in the function itself, and users shouldn't be expected to handle them.
-* Exhaustion / Act of God
+* Heap Exhaustion (Out of Memory)
-    : errors like running out of stack space, or dealing with power failure that, in general, can not be anticipated and after which it may be hard to execute any more code, let alone recover.
-Code handling these errors needs to be written to *very* specific requirements, for example not doing any allocations and never growing the stack.
+    : Running out of memory.
+Depending on the API, this may be treated like an ordinary exhaustion condition, or it may be a recovertable error
 * Recoverable Error
     : Things like trying to open a file that doesn't exist, or trying to write to a full disk.
 These kinds of errors can usually be handled by a function's caller directly, and need to be considered by callers that want to be robust.

+#### Exhaustion / Act of God

+{% include requirement/MUSTNOT id="cpp-error-exh-return error" %} return an error to the caller.

+{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+This means calling some form of fast failing function, like `abort`.

+Note: if your client library needs to be resilient to these kinds of errors you must either provide a fallback system, or construct your code in a way to facilitate proving that such errors can not occur.

-### Pre-conditions
+#### Pre-conditions

-{% include requirement/SHOULD id="cpp-error-prec-contract" %} check preconditions with a contract macro.
-For example:
+{% include requirement/MAY id="cpp-error-prec-check" %} check preconditions on function entry.

-{% highlight c %}
-#ifdef INCLUDE_CONTRACTS
-#  define CONTRACT_CHECK(x)                 \
-    do {                                    \
-      if(!(x)) return az_panic_function();	\
-    } while(0);
-#else
-#  define CONTRACT_CHECK(x)
-#endif
-  az_result some_unction(int some_arg) {
-    CONTRACT_CHECK(some_arg > 0);
-  }

-{% endhighlight %}

-{% include requirement/MUST id="cpp-error-prec-panic" %} call a "panic function" on a (checked) precondition failure.
-This function should be either provided by the user, or marked as a "weak symbol" if supported by the compiler.

-For example

-{% highlight c %}
-az_result az_panic() {
-  return AZ_ERROR_INVALID_ARGUMENT;
-}
-{% endhighlight %}

-{% include requirement/MAY id="cpp-error-prec-disablecheck" %} provide an option to disable any checks, and omit checking code from built binaries.
+{% include requirement/MAY id="cpp-error-prec-disablecheck" %} privide a means to disable precondition checks in release / optimized builds.

-{% include requirement/MUST id="cpp-error-prec-document" %} document all function preconditions.
-For conditions like "not null", a `[not nullable]` annotation is satisfactory.
+{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+This means calling some form of fast failing function, like `abort`.

+{% include requirement/MUSTNOT id="cpp-error-prec-exceptions" %} throw a C++ exception.

 #### Post Conditions